-- 5.1.4.4.6.
-Labeling.
-Every unit in the Sampled Project shall be provided with a label in accordance with Section 5.3, which shall additionally contain one of the following statements as applicable. - 5.1.4.4.6.1.
-"This unit has not been fully inspected or tested and has received a Sampled Rating in accordance with Section 5.1.4.4 of ANSI Standard 301." - 5.1.4.4.6.2.
-"This unit has been fully inspected and tested and has received a Confirmed Rating in accordance with Section 5.1.4.1 of ANSI Standard 301." - 5.1.4.4.7.
+- 7.1.4.4.6.1.
+"This unit has not been fully inspected or tested and has received a Sampled Rating in accordance with Section 0 of ANSI Standard 301." - 7.1.4.4.6.2.
+"This unit has been fully inspected and tested and has received a Confirmed Rating in accordance with Section 0 of ANSI Standard 301." - 7.1.4.4.7.
 Quality Assurance.
-Sampled Ratings shall be subjected to Quality Assurance requirements adopted by an Approved Rating Provider. - 5.1.4.5.
+Sampled Ratings shall be subjected to Quality Assurance requirements adopted by an Approved Rating Provider. - 7.1.4.5.
 Threshold Ratings.
-A rating type that encompasses one individual Dwelling Units that is conducted in accordance with Sections 5.1.4.5.1 through 5.1.4.5.3. - 5.1.4.5.1.
+A rating type that encompasses one individual Dwelling Units that is conducted in accordance with Sections 7.1.4.5.1 through 7.1.4.5.3. - 7.1.4.5.1.
 The Threshold Specifications used in the Worst-Case Analysis of the Minimum Rated Features of Threshold Ratings shall be entered into the Approved Software Rating Tool that generates the Energy Rating.
-The Energy Rating shall report the Energy Rating Index that comports with these inputs. - 5.1.4.5.2.
+The Energy Rating shall report the Energy Rating Index that comports with these inputs. - 7.1.4.5.2.
 All Minimum Rated Features shall be field-verified through inspection and testing of each Dwelling Unit in accordance with Section 4.4 to meet or exceed the Threshold Specifications.
-The field inspection and testing data shall not be used to modify Threshold Ratings. - 5.1.4.5.3.
-Threshold Ratings shall be subjected to Quality Assurance requirements adopted by an Approved Rating Provider. equivalent to Section 900 of the Mortgage Industry National Home Energy Rating Systems Standard. - 5.1.5.
+The field inspection and testing data shall not be used to modify Threshold Ratings. - 7.1.4.5.3.
+Threshold Ratings shall be subjected to Quality Assurance requirements adopted by an Approved Rating Provider. - 7.1.5.
 Average Dwelling Unit Energy Rating Index.
 A single Energy Rating Index for a building with multiple units shall not be calculated by performing an Energy Rating on that building.
 If a single Energy Rating Index is needed to represent the residential portions of a building or a group of multiple Detached Dwelling Units for code compliance or other programmatic reason, that substitute Energy Rating Index must be calculated using an average of the Energy Rating Index values from all the individual Dwelling Units in the building or group.
 A Confirmed or Sampled Rating for each Dwelling Unit in the building or group shall be performed prior to this calculation.

-5.2.
+7.2.
 Innovative Design Requests.